 But what could cause Uranus to emit X-rays?
 The answer: mainly the Sun.

 Astronomers have observed that both Jupiter and Saturn scatter X-ray light given off by the Sun, similar to how Earth’s atmosphere scatters the Sun’s light.

 While the authors of the new Uranus study initially expected that most of the X-rays detected would also be from scattering, there are tantalizing hints that at least one other source of X-rays is present.

 If further observations confirm this, it could have intriguing implications for understanding Uranus.

 One possibility is that the rings of Uranus are producing X-rays themselves, which is the case for Saturn’s rings.

 Uranus is surrounded by charged particles such as electrons and protons in its nearby space environment.

 If these energetic particles collide with the rings, they could cause the rings to glow in X-rays.

-Another possibility is that at least some of the X-rays come from auroras on Uranus, a phenomenon that has previously been observed on this planet at other wavelengths.
+Another possibility is that at least some X-rays come from auroras on Uranus, a phenomenon previously observed on this planet at other wavelengths.